yzerlaut/yzerlaut.github.io/README.md

 **Welcome to the lab webpage !**

-The lab was opened thanks to a _Junior Professor Chair in Computational Neuroscience_ at [Sorbonne Université](https://www.sorbonne-universite.fr/).
-We perform our research at the [Paris Brain Institute (ICM)](https://institutducerveau-icm.org/) where we study the *principles of information processing in cortical networks* using theoretical and computational approaches.
+I hold the _Junior Professor Chair in Computational Neuroscience_ at [Sorbonne Université](https://www.sorbonne-universite.fr/).
+With my [team members](./members.md), we perform our research at the [Paris Brain Institute (ICM)](https://institutducerveau-icm.org/) where we study the *principles of information processing in cortical networks* using theoretical and computational approaches.

-Our laboratory if part of the [Rebola group](https://therebolalab.org) and we closely collaborate with the [Bacci group](https://baccilab.org).
+Our group if part of the [Rebola lab](https://therebolalab.org) and we closely collaborate with the [Bacci låb](https://baccilab.org).
 Together, we combine neurophysiological recordings (opto- and electrophysiology) and experimental manipulations (optogenetics, pharmacology, knockouts, ...) with computational approaches to study cerebral processing and its dysfunctions.
+Check [our openings](./openings.md) and do not hesitate to [mailto:yann.zerlaut@icm-institute.org](contact us) if you are interested by our work.

 Here is a quick overview of the different aspects of our research: